Ramadan: the Month of the Quran

 Before it came to be known as the month of Fasting, the companions of the Prophet knew Ramadan as a month of the Quran, the last and everlasting divine guidance to humanity.

-“The month of Ramadan in which was revealed the Quran, a guidance for mankind and clear proofs for the guidance and the Criterion (between right and wrong).
-So, whoever of you sights the month, he/she must observe fasts that month and whoever is ill or on a journey, the same number (of days which one did not observe fasts must be made up) from other days.
-Allah intends for you ease, and he does not want to make things difficult for you.
-He wants that you must complete the same number of days and that you must glorify Allah for having guided you so that you may be grateful to Him.”
+"The month of Ramadan is a month in which the Quran came down.
+Therefore, it is a guidance for humankind and clear proof for the guidance and the scale (between right and wrong).
+So, whoever of you sights the month must observe fasts that month, and whoever is ill or on a journey must make up the same number (of days which one did not observe fasts from other days.
+This is because Allah intends for you ease, and he does not want to make things difficult for you.
+On the contrary, he wants that you must complete the same number of days and that you must glorify Allah for having guided you so that you may be grateful to Him."
 (2:184).

 The revelation began in the month of Ramadan.
-The night in which the Quran began to be revealed is referred to in the Quran as the blessed night: We sent it (the Quran) down on a blessed night, (44:2) or the night of Decree, Verily, we have sent it (this Quran) down in the Night of Al-Qadr.
+The night in which the process of revelation is referred to in the Quran as the blessed night: We sent it (the Quran) down on a holy night, (44:2) or the Night of Decree, Verily, we have sent it (this Quran) down in the Night of Al-Qadr.
 (97:1).
-It was the strength, clarity, simplicity, and the universality of the message that the night was described as an extraordinary night.
+The message's strength, clarity, simplicity, and universality glorified the night as an unforgettable night.

-With its 6332 ayas (sentences) spread in 114 suras (chapters) divided in seven stages and 30 parts, the Quran was finalized and compiled in the lifetime of the Prophet who alone among human beings knew what it was.
+With its 6332 ayas (sentences) spread in 114 suras (chapters) divided into seven stages and 30 parts, the Prophet finalized and compiled it in his lifetime.
+He was the recipient of the message and the only human being who knew what it was.
 Only the Prophet could testify, verify and approve what the Quran consisted of because no other human being in his time shared that experience.
 He put his seal of approval on the finality of the divine message and gave his instructions on its arrangement.
-The Prophet ensured that every verse revealed to him was recorded and written at the time of its revelation.
+The Prophet ensured that every verse revealed to him was in writing at the time of its revelation.

-It is also mentioned in Masnad Ahmed, Sunan Abi Dawood, Sunan Nasai, Jami Tirmidhi, Ibn Habban, and Musdark Hakim that Usman bin Affan, the third Caliph, narrated that whenever a verse was revealed, the Prophet used to call scribes immediately and gave them specific instructions to write it in the sura (chapter) where it was meant to be.
+It is also mentioned in Masnad Ahmed, Sunan Abi Dawood, Sunan Nasai, Jami Tirmidhi, Ibn Habban, and Musdark Hakim that Usman bin Affan, the third Caliph, narrated the following.
+Whenever a verse came down, the Prophet called scribes immediately and gave them specific instructions to write it in the sura (chapter).

 In the books of Ahadith, we come across the names of at least 45 more companions who knew how to read and write the Quran.
 They are (in alphabetical order):